Core Program Application

 Do I need prior finance or quant experience?

 No. We are genuinely open to talented beginners.
 What matters more is whether your application shows curiosity, initiative, and the willingness to work through hard material.
-If you're earlier in your journey, show us you've started walking — not that you've already arrived.
+If you're earlier on, show us you've started walking.
+You don't need to have already arrived.

 What counts as demonstrated interest?